MLSA participates in three AmeriCorps programs. We highly value AmeriCorps members' contributions in support of our mission.

 MLSA sponsors an AmeriCorps Legal Fellows program for law school graduates committed to expanding access to justice.
 This program is funded in part by Equal Justice Works.
 In addition to providing services to clients, fellows also conduct outreach and recruit attorneys and law students to provide services pro bono.
 Each fellow serves a term of approximately one year, which may be renewable for a second year.
 Fellows receive an AmeriCorps living allowance and a supplement, and are also eligible to receive an education award upon successful completion of the term of service.
-If you would rather learn about one of MLSA's other AmeriCorps programs, please click the appropriate link: MLSA AmeriCorps VISTA Project or AmeriCorps State Justice for Montanans Project.

 Currently, an Equal Justice Works AmeriCorps Legal Fellows serves with MLSA on a Veterans and Medical-Legal Partnership project.